 The BrM software is a key product in the AASHTOWare software suite and has seen dramatic improvements since its initial release by Federal Highway Administration (FHWA) in 1990.
 As with all products in the AASHTOWare software suite, BrM is an enterprise software solution designed by transportation professionals for transportation professionals.

-Today, the latest version (pending release) of the web-based software, BrM 6.3:
+The latest release of the web-based software, BrM 6.6, now includes:

 Top 5 Things BrM Users Should Know

 - BrM works off the shelf.
 Import your NBI/NBE files and go.

 - Invest the time in setting up BrM correctly.
 Your agency will have meaningful and useful projects if time and resources are dedicated to setting up BrM properly.